DavidHuie/signcryption/README.md

 A transport layer similar to TLS that uses AAL signcryption.
 Used plainly, STL offers the same guarantees as TLS with client authentication.
-However, STL also includes support for a "relayer," which can sit in between a client/server connection, cryptographically verifying the origin and destination of each traffic segment.
+However, STL also includes support for a "relayer," which is untrusted third party proxy that can sit in between a client/server connection, cryptographically verifying the origin and destination of each traffic segment.
 A relayer can provide NAT traversal, firewalling, and other services.